-The University's central headquarters is at Walton Hall, Milton Keynes, and it has 4 Faculty-aligned Student Recruitment and Support Centres (SRSC's) and national centres located in Scotland, Wales and Northern Ireland.
+The University's central headquarters is at Walton Hall, Milton Keynes, and national centres located in Scotland, Wales and Northern Ireland.

 Over 1,000 academic and research staff are employed by the University, the majority of whom are based at Walton Hall which is the administrative and operational centre of the University, and where most of the research is undertaken.